ibm-messaging/mq-container/docs/building.md

 This procedure works for building the MQ Continuous Delivery release, on `x86_64`, `ppc64le` and `s390x` architectures.

 1. Create a `downloads` directory in the root of this repository
-2. Download MQ from IBM Passport Advantage, and place the downloaded file (for example, `IBM_MQ_9.1.0.0_UBUNTU_X86-64.tar.gz` for MQ V9.1.0 for Ubuntu on x86_64 architecture) in the `downloads` directory
+2. Download MQ from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/) or [IBM Fix Central](https://www.ibm.com/support/fixcentral), and place the downloaded file (for example, `IBM_MQ_9.1_UBUNTU_X86-64.tar.gz` for MQ V9.1.0 for Ubuntu on x86_64 architecture) in the `downloads` directory
-2. Run `make build-advancedserver-ubuntu` or `make build-advancedserver-rhel`
+3. Run `make build-advancedserver`

 > **Warning**: Note that MQ offers two different sets of packaging on Linux: one is called "MQ for Linux" and contains RPM files for installing on Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
 The other package is called "MQ for Ubuntu", and contains DEB files for installing on Ubuntu.

+On a Red Hat Enterprise Linux host, the command `make build-advancedserver` will build a container image using Red Hat Enterprise Linux as the base.
+On all other hosts, the base image will be Ubuntu.

 You can build a different version of MQ by setting the `MQ_VERSION` environment variable, for example: